The topological pressure of trapped sets in Kerr-(de Sitter) spacetimes: Acknowledgements

-\section{acknowledgements}
+We conclude by discussing the range of parameters allowed and the extremal case.
+We expect Proposition~\ref{prop:Kerr-Kds} extends to a range of parameters that is larger than \eqref{eq:subextremal-condition}.
+Because we only used \cite[Theorem~3.2]{petersen2022wave} to justify requirements in the proof of \cite[Proposition~3.6, 3.7]{dy15}, the argument we gave should go through in the range that only requiring $\Delta(r)$ to have four distinct real roots, which is the range used in \cite{petersen2022wave}.
+We did not choose to do so because there is no very simple or explicit upper bound of $\frac{\mk{a}}{\mk{m}}$ and $\Lambda \mk{m}^2$ to characterize this range.

+When we are indeed in the extremal case, two roots of $\Delta(r)$ merge together and the structure of the spacetime changes.
+If we increase $\Lambda\mk{m}^2$ so that $r_e$ and $r_c$ merge, then the interval $(r_e,r_c)$ on which the analysis in \cite{petersen2022wave} happens collapses to a point and the characterization of the trapped set is not valid anymore.
+Potentially, one can continue to use similar algebraic equations to define $\Gamma$ and $\Gamma_\pm$, but there are additional issues to deal with.
+For example, the dynamics in the normal directions is not strictly hyperbolic anymore.
+Using the expression of the linearization of the null bicharacteristic flow in \cite[Theorem~3.2.(e)]{petersen2022wave}, after taking $r_{\xi_t,\xi_{\phi}}$ there to be $r_e=r_c$, the matrix in the leading order term is not strictly hyperbolic anymore since $\mu(r_e)=0$.

+If we increase $\mk{a}$ so that $r_C$ and $r_e$ merge.
+Consider the case $\Lambda=0$ and $\mk{a}=\mk{m}$ for simplicity.
+Then the analysis in \cite[Proposition~3.9]{dy15} (in particular, Eq.(3.38) there) shows that the dynamics in the normal directions is not strictly hyperbolic anymore and the conclusion fails.

+\section{Acknowledgements}

 The author would like to thank Andrew Hassell for asking the question that is equivalent to the main theorem here.
-I am also very grateful to Zhongkai Tao, who told me about tools I need in the theory of dynamic systems.
+The author is very grateful to Zhongkai Tao, who told the author about tools needed in the theory of dynamical systems.
+The author is also grateful for the helpful comments of the referee.
+In particular, the referee's suggestion regarding the correction of the form of Theorem~\ref{thm:Ruelle-inq} and the connection between the spectral gap and the topological pressure discussed in Remark~\ref{remark:spectral-gap-relation}.